 How it works

-Delivery of Angel Trees to community host sites happens in late October.
+Delivery of Angel Trees to community host sites happens in October.
 Friends and patrons of the host sites pull an Angel from the tree, which identifies a specific child and their wishes for Christmas.
 Gifts should be returned to the Angel tree, so they can be picked up by The Salvation Army after Thanksgiving.
 Families of the Angels receive items the week before Christmas.

 Frequently Asked Questions